• Skip to content

 Check the ‘allowable’ foods policy at your child’s centre, preschool or school.
 Many centres and schools ask that you don’t pack certain foods – for example, eggs or anything with nuts.
 This is to protect children with allergies from coming into contact with those foods.

-Kids usually want to eat quickly so that they can play.
-Here are ideas to make it easy for them.
+Children usually want to eat quickly so that they can play.
+These ideas make things easy for them.

 Keep it simple

 • Choose foods that are simple and easy to eat.
-Some children might not want to spend time on fiddly packaging or food that makes their hands sticky.
+Some children might have trouble opening fiddly packaging, or they might avoid foods that make their hands sticky.

 • Make sure that containers seal well but can be opened easily – do a test at home.
 It might be that your child isn’t eating lunch because it’s hard to get at!